rishiagarwal2000/VideoDenoising/README.md

 # Video Denoising
-A compressed sensing approach to denoise videos.
+A compressed sensing based approach to denoise videos.

 We have implemented a paper on robust video denoising.
 This method works for any noise model.
 There are two important algorithms in this method